bobbybabra/collection/README.md

 `gNot` and `gWhere` are both using `generator`, it accepts a callback that will receive the models of the collection iteratively.
-If the callback returns anything different than undefined, the generator will yield this value.
+If the callback returns anything different than `undefined`, the generator will yield this value.

 ```js
 function maxAge(model, max){